Skip to main content

 Why does FAR (Floor Area Ratio) matter for a California ADU or remodel?

 FAR (Floor Area Ratio) comes up in the zoning and land-use side of nearly every Greater LA and Bay Area project we touch.
 Floor Area Ratio is calculated as total enclosed floor area divided by lot size.
 Getting it right at design saves rework later — getting it wrong is one of the most common reasons permits stall.
+See how it lands in our five-phase process and the relevant field guides.

 Where will I see FAR (Floor Area Ratio) on my own project?